Cheapest Cell Phone Plan

 If you are looking for the cheapest prepaid cell service just for occasional use or as an emergency phone there are a few good, affordable options available.

-T-Mobile offers a couple of good options for prepaid wireless service.
-They have very affordable annual plan that provides service for a full year with 1,000 available minutes for around $100 (at the time of this article).
+T-Mobile has couple of good options for prepaid wireless service.
+They have a very affordable annual plan that provides service for a full year with 1,000 available minutes for around $100 (at the time of this article).
 This is a good option for anyone searching for cheap low use cell phone plans.
 They also have a very affordable pay as you go plan where the minutes don’t expire for 90 days.
 The down side is they have spotty coverage in certain areas.

 For a basic cheap prepaid wireless plan TracFone rates pretty well.
 They offer a few different plans from annual plans to pay as you go and monthly plans.
 They have a reliable network and service.
 They offer free long-distance to a variety of other countries and they offer versions of prepaid cell phone family plans.
 The plans are pretty straightforward.
 The downside is they have a limited choice of cell phones, but they do offer a couple of smartphones and the phones they have are generally pretty reasonable.